ESTABLISHING BREASTFEEDING – AVOID COMMON MISTAKES WITH THESE 21 TIPS

 The first few days after a baby is born is a whirlwind.
 Moms are expected to learn all sorts of new things when they are running on little sleep and high levels of adrenaline.
+Establishing breastfeeding will be a priority.

-There will be a laser focus on breastfeeding.
 If you give birth in a hospital, you will be asked how often your baby is breastfeeding.
 The nurses will want to know how long the feedings last.
 Is he swallowing?

 Take a deep breath and focus on these things that will help you with establishing breastfeeding.